 (Oh yes, that is the new WRITEaddiction t-shirt you see right there.
 You’ll be seeing more of those in the weeks to come.)

-I also had to detour for a little quality family time walking an ambitious production of Aladdin Jr. at Bentonville High School.
+I also had to detour for a little quality family time watching an ambitious production of Aladdin Jr. at Bentonville High School.

 And of course, no weekend trip to Fayetteville is complete without a visit to the Farmers Market!